troy896/magisk-files/note.md

-## Magisk 5dc3b7a6-delta by HuskyDG
+## Magisk d289e576-delta by HuskyDG

 ### What is new?

-- Set system block as read-write before install addon.d
+- Slow down MagiskHide a bit
-- Bump versionCode to 25202, follow new Canary release from official source
+- Add zygote notifier for MagiskHide

 ### Diff from official